January 3, 2014

 That’s a really strange thing to write, I thought.
 And then: I’m going to use it.

-This essay originally appeared in Quill and Quire, December, 2013, The Last Word.
+This essay originally appeared in Quill and Quire, December, 2013, The Last Word, and was reprinted in The Huffington Post.

 October 29, 2013